Here at the Lazy D Riding School we use a lot of imagination

 Can't decide what you want to start off learning or want to try

-stirrup leathers are very wide and stable.
-It still takes balance
+are very wide and stable.
+It still takes balance but less than

-but less than English.
-The teaching method doesn't change so
+English.
+The teaching method doesn't change so if you decide

 |Morning & Evening Classes